angelnan/tryton-buildout/README.rst

     by buidlout.
   * **tryton**: clone of *tryton* project repository.
 It is get automatically by buildout.
-  * **modules**: directory with modules sources inside (clone of each module repository).
-It is created and filled automatically by buildout.
   * **userdoc**: if you generate the Dynamic User's Manual (independent buildout configuration) it is created automatically.
   * **local.cfg**: Buildout configuration file with project specific modules